maxim-top/im.gitbook/reference/floo/classfloo_1_1_b_m_x_chat_service.md

 ) =0
 ```

-Send an audio/video message playback receipt
+Send an audio/video message playback acknowledgement

 **Parameters**:

-  * **msg** Message requiring a read receipt to be sent
+  * **msg** Message requiring a read acknowledgement to be sent

 ### function readCancel